Advanced-Computer-Lab-2022/ACL-Team/README.md

 14. Forget password and recieve email to change it.

-# Contributions
-Any Contributiona are welcomed to imporove the website.
-1.Clone the repository.
-2.Install dependancies.
-3.Create branch and do your work.
-4.Provide messages for the creaters to view.
-5.commit and push your work.
-6.wait for the creater to view your work and to be merged if master approved upon.

 # How to use ?

 If you want to login as a trainee use these Credentials.